gbraad/fedora-modularity/source/development/getting-started/faq.rst

 --------------------------

-Modularity is an ongoing initiative in Fedora to resolve the issue of divergent, occasionally conflicting lifecycles of different components (modules).
+Modularity is an ongoing initiative in Fedora to resolve the issue of divergent, occasionally conflicting, lifecycles of different components (modules).

 What is a module’s lifecycle?